|The Mosquitoes (Culicidae) of Nottinghamshire|

 often the commonest Mosquito found in urban areas.
 The

 males feed on nectar but the females take blood, although

 it is only the molestus form which bites humans.

 Carr lists several instances, but most records are rather vague and of little use other than to give us some idea of distribution over a century ago.
 In his account for C. pipiens, he includes an undated record from South Leverton (where it was abundant) and lists a record from Mapperley in March 1912.
 He states it to be 'common' at Sherwood Forest and females abundant at Sherwood, Nottingham between March and the end of May 1915.
-There is a recent record from Market Warsop in October 2018 (Pendleton, T.A. and Pendleton, D.T.).
+There are recent records from Market Warsop in October and November 2018 (Pendleton, T.A. and Pendleton, D.T.).

 Culex torrentium (Martini, 1925) ...
 We are aware of a post-2000 record from Attenborough NR, but have no details of the recorder or a more accurate date of occurrence.

 annulata (Schrank, 1776) * ...
 Listed in Carr as Theobaldia